vinceimbat/vinceimbat/content/Sky level.md

 Since you have to [[Build a life management system that helps you take intentional action]], your [[thoughts/life management system]] must have a component that encourages the discovery and awareness of your intentions and motivations.
 This is what the sky level accomplishes.

 The sky level could be articulated through a single document or digital note.
-Mine is called [[My LMS sky level setup]].
+Mine is called [[lms/my lms sky level setup]].
 The note should link to the following individual notes:

 - [[Purpose statement]]
 - [[Vision statement]]